johnromani90/johnromani90.github.io/_posts/2017-03-05-how-to-be-productive-with-ten-tab.markdown

 ***

-More than a couple of times I have found myself wishing I had spent 5 more mins researching before I choose a design pattern.
+More than a couple of times I have found myself wishing I had spent 5 more mins researching before I choose a [design pattern](https://johnromani90.github.io/2016/blog-post/).

-In order to achieve this I made a JavaScript with Tamper Monkey to open up first page results in new tabs.
-[Tamper Monkey](https://tampermonkey.net/) is a Google Chrome extension that allows you to write your own custom JavaScripts.
+To encourage this technique, I made a JavaScript with Tamper Monkey to open up first page results in new tabs.
+[Tamper Monkey](https://tampermonkey.net/){:target="_blank"} is a Google Chrome extension that allows you to write your own custom JavaScripts.
 You can find the code here:

 ```javascript